pabloinsente/pabloinsente.github.io/_posts/2020-05-26-intro-linear-algebra.md

 \vert \langle x, y \rangle \vert \leq \Vert x \Vert \Vert y \Vert
 $$

-In words: *the absolute value of the inner product of a pair of vectors is less than or equal to the products of their length*.
+In words: *the absolute value of the inner product of a pair of vectors is less than or equal to the product of their lengths*.
 The only case where both sides of the expression are *equal* is when vectors are colinear, for instance, when $\bf{x}$ is a scaled version of $\bf{y}$.
 In the 2-dimensional case, such vectors would lie along the same line.

 The definition of the angle between vectors can be thought as a generalization of the **law of cosines** in trigonometry, which defines for a triangle with sides $a$, $b$, and $c$, and an angle $\theta$ are related as: